Meadowdale High School (Washington): Wrestling

 When the Mavericks were known as the Chiefs, they won 3 individual state titles and also had a 6th-place finisher on their way to a team state title in the 83-84 season.
 The Chiefs returned a strong team from the year prior and had 2 repeat individual state champions, a 3rd-place finisher, a 4th-place finisher and a 5th-place finisher to capture a back to back team state championship in the 84-85 season.
-The Chiefs stayed in the lime light with individual state champions in the 86-87 season, and the 89-90 season.
-The Mavericks won the inaugural Big Dog tournament and had JV wrestlers place in the Panther Classic at Snohomish High School.
-They also placed 2nd in the Lynnwood Classic in 2009.
 In 2013 they had a first place state champion and a fourth-place finisher.
-In 2014 they had a second-place finisher in the matt classic.
-And in 2015 they had a second and a third-place finisher in the matt classic.

 Baseball

 The baseball team at MHS has had its fair share of success.
 In 1980, under coach Ron Martin, the Chiefs defeated Shadle Park HS 8-4 for the school's first baseball state title.
-10 years later, they added a second state championship with a 2-0 victory over Hanford.
+11 years later (1991) they added a second state championship with a 2-0 victory over Hanford.
 Meadowdale first appeared on the state tournament stage in 1974 and have made 16 trips to date.
-Bill Hummel became the head coach in 2005 and in just his 3rd season (2007) as the Mavs' skipper, they advanced to the state semifinals at Safeco Field and took home the 4th-place trophy.
-The next season (2008) saw an identical result.
-Since then, MHS has made three additional state appearances with Coach Hummel at the helm, but have not advanced past the 2nd round.